Cultural Resource Management

 What does Cultural Resource Management mean to home owners?

-The following is based on excerpts from “A to Cultural Resource
+The following is based on excerpts from “A to Guide to Cultural Resource

 Management for California Planners, Developers, Contractors, and Property